argonne-lcf/user-guides/docs/account-project-management/project-management/starting-alcf-award.md

 ### Accounts and Access for your Project Members
 All project members will need an ALCF user account to access project data and to run jobs on ALCF systems.

-Members that do not have an ALCF account should request one at: https://accounts.alcf.anl.gov/accountRequest.
+Members that do not have an ALCF account should request one at: [https://accounts.alcf.anl.gov/accountRequest](https://accounts.alcf.anl.gov/accountRequest).
 When prompted for project name, they should select your project short name.

-If your project members have ALCF accounts that are no longer active, please ask them to submit a reactivation request here: https://accounts.alcf.anl.gov/accountReactivate.
+If your project members have ALCF accounts that are no longer active, please ask them to submit a reactivation request here: [https://accounts.alcf.anl.gov/accountReactivate](https://accounts.alcf.anl.gov/accountReactivate).
 When prompted for project name, they should select your project short name.

-If you project members have active ALCF accounts but have not been added to your project, they should submit a request to join your project by going to this page : https://accounts.alcf.anl.gov/#!/joinProject
+If you project members have active ALCF accounts but have not been added to your project, they should submit a request to join your project by going to this page: [https://accounts.alcf.anl.gov/#!/joinProject](https://accounts.alcf.anl.gov/#!/joinProject).

 ## Moving Your Data
 We encourage you to use Globus to move your project data to your ALCF project directory before your allocation begins.
 For details, see Using Globus on Theta.